 Organisations increasingly concerned about data centre sustainability

-A Nordic company focused on improving the innovation, security and sustainability of data centres has released a guide to help businesses in improving their sustainability profile.
+A Nordic company focused on improving the innovation, security and sustainability of data centers has released a guide to help businesses in improving their sustainability profile.

 DigiPlex's guide ‘Will your IT withstand sustainability review?' focuses on how to assess and manage the sustainability profile of the data centers a business's data resides in.

-According to the guide, it is estimated that data centres and digital infrastructure could be responsible for up to 20% of the world’s electricity consumption and 5.5% of CO2 emissions within a decade.
+According to the guide, it is estimated that data centers and digital infrastructure could be responsible for up to 20% of the world's electricity consumption and 5.5% of CO2 emissions within a decade.

-The EU Commission note in their digital strategy that data centres are responsible for a significant environmental footprint, and "can and should become climate neutral by 2030.”
+The EU Commission note in their digital strategy that data centers are responsible for a significant environmental footprint, and "can and should become climate neutral by 2030.